 The bill amends RCW 77.36.100 to enhance the compensation process for livestock owners who experience damage due to wolf predation.
 It establishes criteria for claims related to both direct and indirect damages, with a specific focus on indirect damage claims, which include losses from harassment by wolves that affect livestock weight gains and pregnancy rates.
-The bill mandates that the commission adopt rules to clarify the criteria for damage claims, ensuring that a minimum economic loss of $500 is required for compensation eligibility.
-Additionally, it introduces a new process for determining indirect damage claims by comparing current year losses to average annual losses from the year of the first confirmed wolf depredation and the two preceding years.
+The bill introduces a new process for determining indirect damage claims, which compares current year losses to average annual losses from the year of the first confirmed wolf depredation and the two preceding years.
+Additionally, it sets a minimum economic loss threshold of $500 for claims to be eligible for compensation.

 Substitute Bill: 77.36.100